google/zetasql/docs/data-definition-language.md

 `table_name` is any identifier or dotted path.

-The option entries are engine specific.
+The option entries are system-specific.
 These follow the ZetaSQL [`HINT` syntax](lexical.md#hints).

 This statement raises an error under these conditions: